 Situated high on a rocky mountaintop close to the Dead Sea, Masada is an incredible ancient stone fortress that towers 1,300 feet (400 meters) above the surrounding plain.

 Meaning “strong foundation or support” in Hebrew, the ruins at Masada were once part of the ancient kingdom of Israel.
 The castle complex was built in 30 BCE by King Herod of Judea (of the Biblical killing babies fame).
-In the first century AD, the Romans occupied the region and destroyed Jerusalem.
+The Romans occupied the region in the first century AD and destroyed Jerusalem.
 In response, a group of Jewish rebels occupied Masada to defend themselves against the invaders.
 This led to the famous siege of Masada: in the year 72, a legion of 8,000 Romans attacked the castle, surrounding it and building a siege ramp so they could get inside.
-When the 960 defenders realized they were about to be overcome, almost all of them took their own lives rather than submit to Roman rule.
+When the 960 defenders realized they were about to be overcome, almost all took their own lives rather than submit to Roman rule.

 #16 The ancient Nabatean and Roman city of Shivta